Examples of Supplier Engagement in 2023

 Synergies with Strategic Raw Material Suppliers

 The manufacture and processing of glass making raw materials for use in NSG manufacturing lines makes up around 35% of scope 3 emissions or 15% of total NSG Group CO2 emissions.
 NSG is working closely with key supply partners to understand in detail the current primary emission factors of the raw materials to ensure the most accurate result of Scope 3 impact, including calculation method and third party verification.
 In addition, NSG will evaluate supplier roadmaps to 2030 and 2050 carbon reduction targets to ensure alignment with NSG targets.
 This work will inform the NSG sourcing strategy and drive the transition to a fully sustainable supply chain that can meet the published Science Based Targets for 2030 and beyond.
+There are different levels of maturity in this regard, but the majority of the suppliers with the largest scope 3 impact are already making the energy transition away from fossil fuels to renewables, with further supporting technology changes to come.

 Low carbon raw materials